mfumagalli/mfumagalli.github.io/who-we-are.md

 Former members are Alex Mas-Sandoval and Calum Pennington.
 We acknowledge many undergraduate, postgraduate, and visiting students who conducted their research projects in our lab at UCL, Imperial College London, and QMUL.

-We nurture an inclusive and supportive environment, where everyone is appreciated and positively contributes to the wellbeing of fellow lab members.

 ------------------------------------------------------

 We are actively recruiting new members to join our team to conduct research in genomics, bioinformatics, evolutionary biology, and machine learning.